Material Transfer Process

 The Office of Sponsored Projects (OSP) manages a simple process for the transferring of research materials that GW investigators can initiate by submitting a MTA Request Form (DOC).
 When commercial use or inventions are involved, TCO provides input on MTA negotiations and facilitates transfers to GW licensees for testing, sampling and development.

-Any questions you may have regarding the MTA process should be directed to email@example.com.
+Please direct any questions you may have regarding the MTA process to [email protected].